-The VRS Durable Power of Attorney (VRS-901) allows you to name a person as your agent to take actions on your behalf in the event you no longer can handle your own affairs.
+The VRS Durable Power of Attorney (VRS-901) allows you to name a person as your agent to take actions on your behalf and in accordance with your wishes in the event you no longer can handle your own affairs.
 The VRS-901 is for VRS matters only.
-The form and more information are available at www.varetire.org.
+For more information, visit www.varetire.org.